alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 #### `dedup()`

-Suppose that you are interested in how many forums having members from India, and you may write the following gremlin sentence in GIE:
+Suppose that you are interested in how many forums having members from India, and you may write the following Gremlin sentence in GIE:

 ```python
 # Aim to count how may forums have members from India